python-cffi/cffi/doc/source/cdef.rst

 *  other arguments are checked: you get a compilation warning or error if you pass a ``int *`` argument to a function expecting a ``long *``.

-*  similarly, most things declared in the ``cdef()`` are checked, to the best we implemented so far; mistakes give compilation warnings or errors.
+*  similarly, most other things declared in the ``cdef()`` are checked, to the best we implemented so far; mistakes give compilation warnings or errors.

 Moreover, you can use "``...``" (literally, dot-dot-dot) in the ``cdef()`` at various places, in order to ask the C compiler to fill